Graves' Disease

 Poor compliance with medical therapy

-Preoperative preparation treatment with anti-thyroid drug of the patient with Graves' disease is crucial to avoid intraoperative or postoperative complications associated with anesthesia or surgery.
-Patients that were treated with Methimazole &/or Propylthiouracil, preoperatively had a 142-fold decreased rate of intraoperative blood loss.
-Lugol solution given prior to surgery has shown to decreased thyroid vascularity, and 9.33-fold decreased rate of intraoperative blood loss during thyroidectomy.
-Total thyroidectomy is procedure of choice for surgical treatment of Graves’ disease.
+Preoperative preparation treatment with an anti-thyroid drug for the patient with Graves' disease is crucial to avoid intraoperative or postoperative complications associated with anesthesia or surgery.
+Patients who were treated with Methimazole &/or Propylthiouracil, preoperatively, had a 142-fold decreased rate of intraoperative blood loss.
+Lugol solution given before surgery has been shown to decrease thyroid vascularity and a 9.33-fold decrease in the rate of intraoperative blood loss during thyroidectomy.
+Total thyroidectomy is the procedure of choice for the surgical treatment of Graves’ disease.

 History and Discovery of Graves Disease

-1) In English speaking world: an eminent Irish surgeon, Robert James Graves, described a case of goiter with exophthalmos in 1835
+1) In the English-speaking world, an eminent Irish surgeon, Robert James Graves, described a case of goiter with exophthalmos in 1835

-3) Caleb Hillier Parry was a notable provincial physician in England of the late 18th century, he first noted this condition in 1786.
-This case was not published until 1825, but was still 10 years ahead of Graves.
+3) Caleb Hillier Parry was a notable provincial physician in England of the late 18th century.
+He first noted this condition in 1786.
+This case was not published until 1825, but it was still 10 years ahead of Graves.

 For mot information please see Graves’ Disease Center and Graves' Disease & Thyroid Foundation